acrion/zelph/README.md

 If a contradiction is detected when a fact is entered (via the scripting language or during import of Wikidata data), the corresponding relation (the fact) is not entered into the semantic network.
 Instead, a fact is entered that describes this contradiction (making it visible in the Markdown export of the facts).

+### Termination: Why Reasoning Halts

+zelph’s rule language and matcher are intentionally constrained so that inference **always reaches a fixed point**.

+**Key constraint.** A rule variable may range over a **subject**, **predicate (relation type)**, or **object**, but it **cannot** unify with an entire _statement node_ (i.e. a complete triple) as a single term.
+This keeps zelph’s reasoning model aligned with **Datalog-style** evaluation:

+- No function symbols or term-forming operators that would create an unbounded domain;

+- Variables range over a **finite set of existing nodes** (entities and relation types);

+- Rules add only **new facts** over that finite domain;

+- The unification engine’s topological filter (see previous section) **excludes** second-order matches that would enable rules to manufacture new statement-as-data terms.

+Under these conditions, the standard monotone, fixpoint iteration **must terminate**: each pass can only add facts drawn from a finite Herbrand base, so after finitely many steps no new facts are produced.

+This is not just theoretical.
+In practice, zelph has processed the **complete Wikidata dump** to a fixed point; the resulting **4,580 pages** of deductions and contradictions are published and explorable at [https://zelph.org/tree-explanation](https://zelph.org/tree-explanation).
+This corpus serves as **empirical evidence** that the system, as designed, halts even on one of the largest public knowledge graphs.

+> Practical note.
+Concerns about non-termination are familiar from powerful logic programming systems (e.g. general Prolog). zelph deliberately adopts the above constraints to guarantee halting while retaining the expressivity needed for its primary use case: **analysing the entirety of Wikidata**.

 ### Internal representation of rules

 Let’s explain the internal representation of rules based on the example rule above.